What is Shopware? Definition and overview

 Bootstrapped and profitable until 2022

 Three independent API services power the platform.
 The Admin API handles backend operations.
 The Sales Channel API serves storefront data.
 The Sync API enables bulk imports, processing up to 300 products per second.
-The Shopware GitHub repository contains the full open-source codebase, which has over 2,700 contributors.
+According to Shopware's documentation, the API-first design means third-party systems can automate virtually any workflow without touching the admin panel.

-The version 6.7 release in late 2025 brought the biggest technical overhaul since the platform launched: Vue 3 replaced Vue 2 in the admin, Vite replaced Webpack for build tooling, and European Accessibility Act (EAA) compliance was built into the default theme.
-For merchants, this means faster admin load times and a future-proof frontend foundation.
-For developers, it means modern tooling and reduced build complexity.
+The 6.7 release in June 2025 brought the biggest technical overhaul since the platform launched: Vue 3 replaced Vue 2 in the admin, Vite replaced Webpack for build tooling, state management migrated from Vuex to Pinia, and European Accessibility Act (EAA) compliance improvements landed in the default storefront.
+Shopware has confirmed that version 7 is not a separate product but a continuation of the 6.x lineage, so merchants do not face another platform migration.

 One practical detail that matters more than architecture diagrams: Shopware's headless capability is not an all-or-nothing decision.
 You can run the default Twig storefront for most of your shop and use the Sales Channel API to power specific custom experiences, like a product configurator or an embedded buying widget on a partner site.
 This hybrid approach is how most real-world implementations work, and it is significantly easier to maintain than a fully decoupled headless build.